mhogomchungu/tasks/README.md

 ```

-**6. Creating a future that combines multiple tasks and their continuations that takes an argument.
-Each task will run in its own thread concurrently.
+**6. Creating a future that combines multiple tasks and their continuations that takes an argument. .get() and .queue() on the future will cause passed in pairs to run sequentially and in the order they are specified. .await() and .then() will cause passed in pairs to run concurrently.
 The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**

 ```c++

 int foo() ; //function prototype